helloravisha/aws-elasticsearch-rest/README.md

 ![Alt text](docs/Service-Architecture.png)

-## Final Deliverables
+## Final Deliverables (API's )

 With the above architectural components in place, following are the three API's  exposed using  Amazon  API Gateway.
 All the three methods provides optional pagination along with  the mandatory query parameters "sponsorname", "sponsorstate" or  "planname".

-* With Pagination : You can mention the number of records along with the offset,  here you can pass two optional  extra parameters "size" or "offset" along with the mandatory parameter.
+* <B>With Pagination</b> : You can mention the number of records along with the offset,  here you can pass two optional  extra parameters "size" or "offset" along with the mandatory parameter.

-* Without Pagination : By default every  API returns Max 10 records, here you should pass the required  mandatory parameter.
+* <b>Without Pagination</b> : By default every  API returns Max 10 records, here you should pass the required  mandatory parameter.

-### Output Fields ( ResponseBody)
+##### Output Fields ( ResponseBody)
 For Testing,  i had considered only the following fields.
 Therefore the API will return response only with the following fields.
 We can update the model as per our business requirement.